 This course further elucidates homeopathic philosophy, including the application of the vital force to homeopathic prescribing.
-Homeopathic materia medica, case taking, case analysis and repetorization, posology, and prescribing are emphasized.
-The concept of the first prescription is introduced, and the importance of Hering's Law is stressed.
-Students learn the difference between an acute and a chronic homeopathic case and explore the concept of miasms.
-Each week students receive cases to analyze and prepare for class discussion.
-Students are expected to develop classical in-depth knowledge of at least 10 homeopathic polycrest remedies and their important acute applications.
-Students acquire the basic skills of homeopathic case taking and case analysis and must take one homeopathic case outside of class.
+Homeopathic materia medica, case taking, case analysis and repetorization, and posology are emphasized.
+Students learn the difference between an acute and a chronic homeopathic case and when and what to treat.
+Each week students in their assigned groups receive cases to analyze based on concepts and material medica discussed.
+Students further develop their classical in-depth knowledge of homeopathic polycrest remedies and their important acute and constitutional applications.
+Students acquire the basic skills of homeopathic case taking and case analysis.
 Prerequisite: HO6305 or permission of the dean or chair of program